-PreCollege is a program that supports future artists, designers, and creative thinkers to develop their skills and creative voice.
-High school students engage in rigorous college-level courses, modeled after Pratt Institute’s undergraduate offerings and taught by Pratt faculty who are committed to sharing their expertise in the fields of art and design.
+PreCollege is a program that supports future artists, designers, architects, and creative thinkers to develop their skills and creative voice.
+High school students engage in rigorous college-level courses, modeled after Pratt Institute’s undergraduate offerings and taught by Pratt faculty and alumni who are committed to sharing their expertise in the fields of art, design, and architecture.
 Students enrolled in credit-bearing PreCollege classes receive elective credits accepted at Pratt and most other colleges and universities.
-Pratt PreCollege courses support high school artists, designers, and creative thinkers and are not open to other audiences.

 - At least 16 years old and no older than 18 years old before the first day of the program.
 No exceptions.